 I got up a little before sunrise, and began the task of defrosting my tent.
-Fortunately, I had at lest placed the tent such that once the sun came up, it would shine directly on the tent, hopefully assisting with the thaw.
+Fortunately, I had at least placed the tent such that once the sun came up, it would shine directly on the tent, hopefully assisting with the thaw.
 This took over an hour, but it was worth it.
 I was able to pack an almost entirely dry tent.

 With the wind having died down and it still a bit cold, I briefly contemplated having last night’s dinner for breakfast.
 Had I done so, that probably would have killed another half hour at least of possible hiking; and while the winds had died down, they had not stoped entirely.
 It was still cold out, and cooking dinner in the wind while cold still sucks.
-I opted for my pop tarts instead.
+I opted for my usual pop tart breakfast instead.

-I finally got going around 8:20, a fairly reasonable starting time, all things considered.
+I finally started hiking around 8:20, a fairly reasonable starting time, all things considered.
 From my campsite, I could see another group of hikers a few minutes ahead on the trail, also thawing out their tents, and I hoped they had fared better with the wind.
 It turns out, they had.
 That campsite (not listed in my guide; or maybe listed as part of the site where I stopped) was a bit more sheltered, and they said the wind had calmed a bit late in the evening.

-Wannes hiked with me from there for a few miles to a trail junction to a water tank, and at one point commented that the PCT is like hiking through a painting.
+European hiker Wannes hiked with me from there for a few miles to a trail junction to a water tank, and at one point commented that the PCT is like hiking through a painting.
 To which I added, “and then you turn the corner and step into a different painting”.

 Shortly after that, I managed to lightly sprain one of my ankles trying to catch up with the group, who left the cross trails shortly before I did.
 Wes was kind enough to give me some ibuprofen.
 (I just happened to buy a bottle of Advil before I left for the trail, you’d think I’d have had the foresight to put some in my pack.)